juanitogan/p8-programming-fonts/README.md

 ![PICO-8 DejaVu font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/P8DejaVuOEM.png)
 <br>![PICO-8 DejaVu font preview](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/P8DejaVuMonoOEM.png)

 DejaVu Sans Mono is a really nice programming font.
 Maybe not the greatest... but its [open-source-ity-ness](https://dejavu-fonts.github.io/License.html) (new word) made it a good TTF candidate for inclusion in this collection.
 (The FontForge source files are also found in this repo.)
+If you want to modify your own TTF files like this, my blog post that resulted from this work may help: [How To Make a Snap-to Grid In FontForge](https://namethattech.wordpress.com/2017/03/22/how-to-make-a-snap-to-grid-in-fontforge/).

 * TrueType fonts:
   * **PICO-8 DejaVu**